Cryptorado-Community/Cryptorado-Quasar/README.md

 - Filters:
   - [ ] Meetup name
-  - [ ] Tags/types/topic (many options, possibly as many as people add to events unrestricted)
+  - [x] Tags/types/topic (many options, possibly as many as people add to events unrestricted)
   - [x] Date range
-  - [ ] Time of day
+  - [x] Time of day
-  - [ ] Max Duration
+  - [x] Max Duration
   - [x] Location (city, possibly area/zone on map, even by venue?)
   - cost

-- Assemble a personal agenda:
+- Assemble a personal agenda (NO LOGIN NEEDED):
+  - [ ] Local storage of selected items
+    - Cookie to hold this accross sessions?
+  - [ ] Click to add/remove to local storage
   - [ ] Check for conflicting times
+    - [ ] Page to resolve conflicts
+  - [ ] Exportable file (ical?)
+  - [ ] Link to add/export to common callender applications
   - [ ] Export to your calendar

+- RSVP to organizers
+  - [ ] External link (if hosted on other platform)
-  - RSVP to organizers - link.
-Plug in any RSVP tool/ticketing system.
-Could just be an email.
+    - Plug in any RSVP tool/ticketing system.
+    - Just be an email if no other platform hosts RSVPs (?)

+***Desired Features:***

 - [ ] Anyone can add events
   - [ ] **Might consider needing to run a hosting node to do so?**